tlswg/snip/draft-thomson-tls-snip.md

 MUST send a fatal illegal_parameter alert.

-A server deployment that supports multiple incompatible protocols MAY advertise all protocols that are supported.
-Each protocol is paired with an identifier for the Protocol Authentication Scope, which defines how endpoints for that protocol might be discovered; see {{pas}}.

-A server needs to ensure that protocols advertised in this fashion are available to the client within the same protocol authentication scope.
+A server deployment that supports multiple incompatible protocols MAY advertise all protocols that are supported by the same logical server.
+A server needs to ensure that protocols advertised in this fashion are available to the client.

 A server MUST omit any compatible protocols from this extension.
 That is, any protocol that the server might be able to select, had the client offered the protocol in the application_layer_protocol_negotiation extension.
-Clients are expected to include all compatible protocols in the application_layer_protocol_negotiation extension.
+In comparison, clients are expected to include all compatible protocols in the application_layer_protocol_negotiation extension.

-A server MAY limit the incompatible protocols that it advertises to those that have similar semantics to protocols that the client lists in its application_layer_protocol_negotiation extension.

-The definition of what a server includes is intentionally flexible.
-It is better that a server offer more information than less as the needs of a client are not necessarily well reflected in its ALPN extension.
-However, it might not be feasible for a server to advertise all potential protocols; see
-{{operational}} for more discussion on this point.

 # Incompatible Protocol Selection {#selection}